OldDBA-AWS/olddba/README.md

 I promise not to insult your intelligence with unnecessary dozen of screenshots "how to add my IP to SecGroup".
 I hope we are on the same page here.

 ### Prepare the account
--  Get new AWS Account
+-  Get new AWS Account. \
    So you don't mess up your things at work!
--  Use N.Virginia "us-east-1" region
+-  Use N.Virginia "us-east-1" region. \
-   You may use any region you wish, but then you need to change the default value of CloudFormation parameter "HostAMI"
+   You may use any region you wish, but then you need to change the default value of CloudFormation parameter "HostAMI".
--  Create a KeyPair and name it "cafe-keypair" or provide your own name as CloudFormation parameter "CafeKey"
+-  Create a KeyPair and name it "cafe-keypair" or provide your own name as CloudFormation parameter "CafeKey".
--  Run the CloudFormation (CF from now) and deploy the stack "Cafe" Use file "deployment/Cafe_template.yaml"
+-  Run the CloudFormation (CF from now) and deploy the stack "Cafe". \
+   Use file "deployment/Cafe_template.yaml". \
-   Aurora DB creation takes the longest time - be patient for about 15 min.
+   Aurora DB creation takes the longest time - be patient for about 15 min. \
    Once everything is ready read the "Output" section and add your own IP to the Security Group.
-- Connect to EC2 via ssh using your KeyPair.
+- Connect to EC2 via ssh using your KeyPair. \
-   This is your Application server and all Flask App code will be deployed here.
+   This is your Application server and all Flask App code will be deployed here. \
-   It is already configured to connect to empty Aurora PG database, just run "psql" from command line.
+   It is already configured to connect to empty Aurora PG database, just run "psql" from command line. \
-   This Git Repo code had already been cloned into "/home/ec2-user/md2a/rananeeti/olddba".
+   This Git Repo code had already been cloned into "/home/ec2-user/md2a/rananeeti/olddba". \
    Go there.
 - Now we need to deploy [this target stack](https://www.linkedin.com/pulse/building-resilient-applications-leveraging-modern-high-denys-dobrelya-pcpqf).
 <img src="assets/CafeAppStackMapping.png" alt="Cafe App Full Resiliency Stack Mapping" width=800px>